Acatenango Overnight Group Activity

 Breakfast

-We’ll kick off your day at Kaldi & Kapra in Antigua with a hearty breakfast.
-Start with freshly brewed coffee, eggs, and tortillas, or opt for a lighter choice like fruit or yogurt with granola.
-Perfect for fueling up before the adventure ahead.
+Kick off your day at Kaldi & Kapra Coffee House in Antigua with a hearty breakfast... freshly brewed coffee, eggs, black beans and tortillas, or opt for a lighter choice like fresh fruit, fried plantein, beans and tortillas.
+An excellent blend to start with a burst of energy.

 Acatenango Gear Storage